StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: Technical Evaluation

 \subsection{Results}

-We first reported the overall performance across models on both our collected dataset (Figure~\ref{fig:tech_overall_results}) and data captured by BLV participants in our user study (Figure~\ref{fig:user_results}).
-We then evaluated the performance of {\name} under extended use (Figure~\ref{fig:longterm}).
+We first report the overall performance across models on our collected dataset (Figure~\ref{fig:overall_results_combined}.i) and on data captured by BLV participants in our user study (Figure~\ref{fig:overall_results_combined}.ii).
+We then evaluate the performance of {\name} under extended use (Figure~\ref{fig:longterm}).